 IVF is a chosen treatment for men who have an abnormal semen profile and for women who have damaged fallopian tubes, which obstructs the transfer of the egg to the uterus.
 Considering the trend of having children at a higher age profile, women with advanced maternal age can follow the procedure.
 Other conditions where IVF procedures can be successful include a diminished ovarian reserve, endometrioma, and failed fertility treatments.

-This is the first procedure of In vitro Fertilization that involves the use of gonadotrophins for ovarian stimulation.
-Most commonly used gonadotrophins are follicle stimulating hormone and luteinizing hormone.
+This is the first procedure of In-vitro Fertilization that involves the use of gonadotrophins for ovarian stimulation.
+The most commonly used gonadotrophins are follicle-stimulating hormone and luteinizing hormone.
 During the natural process of menstruation, the pituitary gland releases the hormones (gonadotropins) to support the growth of a single egg or follicle.
 However, in this process of the IVF, the gonadotrophins injections are given in order to support the growth of the multiple follicles or eggs.

 You are given an injection for 10 days on a regular basis before the egg retrieval.
 The first few days of the gonadotrophins administration will be free from any symptoms but the rest of the days will be experienced with abdominal tenderness and bloating.

 The doctors will closely observe you till the time the ovaries are being stimulated with the help of ultrasound scams.
 The size and the number of follicles are checked at each ultrasound.
 Till will help in deciding the remaining stimulations and medications if any required.
 Once the follicles have reached the size required, the patient is scheduled for egg retrieval.
 36 hours before your egg retrieval process, the patient is given a different injection for the maturation of the eggs.
 This is the last injection given in order to promote a successful egg retrieval process.